mgul999/cs226finalproject/README.md

 ### Overview

 This repository contains the code for our final project for CS 226r.
-For the project, we implemented multiple reconstruction attacks along with differentially private mechanisms.
+For the project, we implemented multiple reconstruction attacks along with differentially private mechanisms, and we ran a number of experiments in order to investigate how these attacks worked and how differential privacy can thwart them.

 ### Structure
 * attacks.py: Implementations of the attacks from papers by Dinur and Nissim (2003) and Cohen and Nissim (2019).